adouis-srpn/RCAS_Pack/README.md

 Hand-action install:

-1、Delete erstwhile "RealChinasProbeExplore" File ,if you havn't install it, please ignore.
+1、Delete erstwhile "RealChinasProbeExplore" or "RealChinasAstronomySatellitePack" File ,if you havn't install it, please ignore.

-2、Download new package from Spacedock, move new file of "RealChinasProbeExplore" to "Gamedata" , finished.
+2、Download new package from Spacedock, move new file of "RealChinasAstronomySatellitePack" to "Gamedata" , finished.

 use CKAN to install:

-search for "RCPE" , find "RCPE_Real China's Probe Explore" and install it.
+search for "RCAS" , find "RCAS_Real China's Astronomy Satellite Pack" and install it.

 That's all, Thank you.